 A subplot has Bob, someone hiding a mysterious past, finding a badly beaten baby pit-bull in the garbage, in which he rescues.
 Bob is helped nursing it back to health by his fragile attractive neighbor Nadia (Noomi Rapace, Swedish actress).
 While bonding with his loner soul-mate, Bob awkwardly tries to build a romantic relationship with the psychologically-scarred woman.
 Things get heavy when Bob is stalked by the dog’s original sadistic owner, Eric (Matthias Schoenaerts, Belgian actor), who has a thing about intimidating Bob and of trying to romance Nadia.

-The three stories come to together in the stark conclusion, set at Marv’s bar on Super Bowl Sunday, and despite being familiar Mean Street material, featuring stereotyped thugs and somewhat clumsily executed plot turns, it’s still an emotionally moving drama and one of the better crime films I’ve seen this year.
+The three stories come together in the stark conclusion, set at Marv’s bar just after Super Bowl Sunday, and despite being familiar Mean Street material, featuring stereotyped thugs and somewhat clumsily executed plot turns, it’s still an emotionally moving drama and one of the better crime films I’ve seen this year.
 Hardy delivers a chilling sympathetic performances, and is the main reason things work out so well.
 Gandolfini does his Soprano thing.
-Rapace is just OK.
-And, Schoenaerts makes for a vicious creep that is hard to get out of your mind.
+Rapace is fine.
+And, Schoenaerts makes for a vicious creep, who in the end gets what he deserves.